-We believe the public should be able to make informed decisions about where they choose to swim, paddle catch and play.
+We want to help you find out where sewage is discharged into rivers, enabling you to make informed decisions about where you swim, paddle, catch and play.
 Our map below shows where the sewerage network discharges and overflows into rivers.
 Be warned: you might not like what you discover!

 At The Rivers Trust, we believe that people should be able to swim, paddle, catch and play without worrying about sewage pollution.
 That’s why we launched Together for Rivers: an ambitious campaign which hopes to see designated bathing waters introduced to well-used rivers in the UK.